agustin-del-pino/braille-communication-protocol/README.md

 # Message Structure

-The message follow the next structure and also all bytes are unsigned.
+The message follows the next structure and also all bytes are unsigned.

 ````
 Len (1 byte)  | Class (1 byte) | Data (253 byte)